edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Convert daily reanalysis data into daily s2s forecast and hindcast formats using calc-daily-s2s-forecast-format.py and calc-daily-s2s-hindcast-format.py.

 Convert raw 6hourly precipitation s2s forecasts and hindcasts into 6hourly accumulated files using calc-6hourly-accumulated-variables.py.
 Then, convert the t2m and tp into daily forecast and hindcast files using calc-daily-from-6hourly.py.
-Finally, create a single continuous low resolution forecast/hindcast for lead-times 1 to 46 using create-daily-1to46day-low-res-forecast.py.
+Finally, create single continuous low resolution forecasts/hindcasts for lead-times 1 to 46 using create-daily-1to46day-low-res-forecast.py.
+This is because the high res forecasts are from leadday 1 to 15 and the low res forecasts are from leadtime 16 to 46.
+The code interpolates the highres forecasts to the lowres grid and then stiches it together with the low res forecast to make one long forecast from leadtime 1 to 46.

 3: Processing, verifying and plotting